Initiatives for Society

 Opening of "Narita Hospitality Academy"

 Opened "Narita Hospitality Academy" on June 1, 2023, in Narita city, Chiba prefecture, which is a post-arrival training facility specializing in hospitality internships for foreign technical interns.
-The training contributes to the development of hospitality personnel by providing a general Japanese language program as well as the spirit and culture of Japanese hospitality, in the aim to make them acquire the knowledge and specialized skills as hotel staff.
-In 2023, total 60 interns from Vietnam and Philippines participated in the training.
-In 2024, interns from Nepal, Vietnam and Myanmar are expected to complete the training and start to work at MHM managed hotels.
+It provides unique training programs of hospitality personnel by providing a general Japanese language program as well as the spirit and culture of Japanese hospitality, in the aim to make them acquire the knowledge and specialized skills as hotel staff.
+Since its opening, total 282 interns participated in the training and started to work at ICN managed hotels.
+In June 2024, an annex facility was opened, which will increase the number of students accepted.

 "Summer Vacation Kids Hotelier Experience"